Over Hadstenvej 42

 Ex eb increased safety motors from 0.12 kW to 1000 kW and single-phase motors from 0.12 kW upwards must meet the requirements for IE2.
 All standard motors from 75 kW to 200 kW must meet the requirements for IE4.

-“As an OEM, you should already now be conscious of introducing this in your new design.
-It would be regrettable to spend thousands of engineering hours developing an application that cannot be sold on the market in 2021 because the product is installed with a motor that is not efficient enough,” says Thomas Vase, Product and Application Specialist at Hoyer Motors.
+"As an OEM, you should already be conscious of introducing this in your new design.
+It would be regrettable to spend thousands of engineering hours developing an application that cannot be sold on the market from 2021 because the product is installed with a motor that is not efficient enough," says Thomas Vase, Product and Application Specialist at Hoyer Motors.